Terreii/andromeda-viewer/docs/network.md

 ```

 * `name` is the message type name as it is in the template and on the wiki.
-* `frequency` is how often it will be sent.
+* `frequency` send frequency.
 Also a part of the identifier.
 * `number` identifier in the frequency
 * `trusted` is it from LL?
-* `isOld` normally it will be undefined.
-This should never be a String.
-Or else it is obsolete
+* `isOld` Will contain a string if it is obsolete.
+And `undefined` if it is not obsolete.
 * `size` size in bytes
 * `blocks` Array of all blocks
 * All blocks are accessible through their names.